nicholaskenny95/MITRE_DETECTION_LAB/tactics/04_Execution.md

   - Telemetry/Sysmon
   - Telemetry/PowerShell
 ---
 # Execution (TA0002)

-Execution covers techniques that run adversary-controlled code on a system.
-In this lab, this primarily appears as **script interpreters**, **LOLBin abuse**, and **malicious command lines** on Windows endpoints.
+Execution involves techniques that allow adversaries to run malicious code on local or remote systems.
+This often works in conjunction with other tactics, like exploring the network or stealing data.
+For example, an adversary might use a remote access tool to run a PowerShell script for system discovery.

 ---